NeuralEnsemble/pype9/doc/source/index.rst

 Pype9 has a :ref:`Command Line Interface` (CLI), which allows experiments to be simulated directly from NineML_ descriptions (i.e. without scripting).
-Alternatively, simulations can be embedded within Python scripts by accessing Pyp9's accessible :ref:`Public API`.
+Alternatively, simulations can be embedded within Python scripts with Pype9's accessible :ref:`Public API`.

 User/Developer Guide